MEHColeman/shoreditch/docs/journal.md

 Verified criteria are distilled into `docs/acceptance.md` (new); the plan doc is deleted in the closeout, recoverable via
 `git log -- docs/tasks/fix-theme-regressions.md`.

+### 2026-08-08 — the demo gets its public URL

+Mark added the DNSimple CNAME (`shoreditch` → `mehcoleman.github.io`) and the name resolved immediately to the Pages addresses — but no certificate arrived.
+After 30 minutes `https_certificate` was still null with no pending state, and CAA was ruled out (no record on the apex; the github.io target's own CAA allows Let's Encrypt).
+The cause was the configuration order: the custom domain had been set in repo settings days before the DNS record existed, and GitHub's provisioning had given up rather than retry.
+Removing the domain and re-adding it through the Pages API forced a fresh verification cycle — `authorization_pending` appeared at once and the certificate issued in about four minutes, with roughly half a minute of fallback to the github.io URL during the swap.

+"Enforce HTTPS" is on. <https://shoreditch.mehcoleman.com/> serves over HTTP/2, plain HTTP 301s to it, and the README-screenshot task is unblocked.